biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 ## Writing
 > "You'll find the future wherever people are having the most fun." — Steven Johnson, *Wonderland: How Play Made the Modern World*

+As a kid who grew up on the Internet, creating was a way of living.
+I remember spending hours telling stories online, whether it be through drawing fanart or roleplaying fantasies.
+It got to the point when my mother enforced a limit, worried that I was getting addicted to the computer.
+Now, I've found myself being gifted various opportunities (e.g. a prestigious scholarship, international freelance gigs, exciting Web3 projects) thanks to being well-versed in design, art, and writing: these are skills that I primarily gained not through sitting in school, but through having fun online.

+Around me, I see kids growing up the same way.
+At one end, there are developers learning programming through creation games like Roblox and Minecraft.
+At another, there are artists cultivating their craft in fandom communities on Twitter and Discord.
+I believe that these kids aren't just making their own futures, but the world's as well; investor Chris Dixon says that these [present-day hobbies will seed future industries](https://cdixon.org/2013/03/02/what-the-smartest-people-do-on-the-weekend-is-what-everyone-else-will-do-during-the-week-in-ten-years).
+Today's youth will be tomorrow's innovators.

+So why aren't these hobbies taken seriously?
+It's because schools are still seen as the main venue of a person's development.
+However, there's more to learning than what can be found in school; here's how schools fail students, and how online spaces make up for this.

+How do schools fail students?
+Our educational institutions are designed to benefit the system, not the student.
+They are influenced by what sociologist George Ritzer calls "McDonaldization".

+How do alternatives such as virtual communities (especially those found in video games) serve them?

+So how do virtual spaces — ==EXAMPLE== — serve them?
+First, they give students the environment and tools to make discoveries themselves.

+However, current systems still exploit or underserve these youth, just like in education